Red carpet fashion Oscars 2021: A glimpse of normalcy at star-studded event - KION546

 Once considered something of a faux pas, a significant number of attendees also wore red on the carpet, from “Minari” star Yeri Han to Reese Witherspoon in Dior.
 “Mank” star Amanda Seyfried wowed in a showstopping red Armani Prive number as did Angela Bassett in an Alberta Ferretti gown with puffed sleeves and an outsized bow.

+The evening’s trends did not all revolve around color, with cutout dresses also making frequent appearances on the red carpet.
+In addition to Zendaya and Andra Day’s aforementioned midriff-baring outfits, Best Actress nominees Vanessa Kirby and Carey Mulligan also opted for similar styles.

+And Viola Davis went for a variation on the theme with her striking white Alexander McQueen gown — although her stylist revealed to British Vogue that the effect of cutouts had been produced by dying the corset underneath to match the actor’s exact skin tone.

 When it came to menswear, there were a number of twists on traditional black-tie dressing amid the usual abundance of tuxedos.
-At an Oscars screening in London, Lakeith Stanfield made a black Saint Laurent jumpsuit look effortlessly formal with a wide-collared white shirt and belt.
-And 9-year-old “Minari” star Alan S. Kim stole hearts pairing his mini Thom Browne blazer with dress shorts and mismatched high socks.
+Nine-year-old “Minari” star Alan S. Kim stole hearts pairing his mini Thom Browne blazer with dress shorts and mismatched high socks, and Jon Batiste, whose soundtrack for Disney-Pixar’s “Soul” won the Oscar for Best Original Score, accessorized a classic Dior tuxedo with an outsized red flower on his lapel.

 Elsewhere, many of the night’s sharpest dressed men opted for all-black.
 Best actor nominee Riz Ahmed wore a black turtleneck under his Prada suit, while first-time Oscar winner Daniel Kaluuya, wearing Bottega Veneta, also opted for head-to-toe black, aside from a Cartier wristwatch and jewelry.